On Value Alignment in AI

 Joint work with Adam Berinsky, Daniel Halpern, Joe Halpern, Ali Jadbabaie, Elchanan Mossel and Ariel Procaccia

-On the size of Congress
+On the Optimal Congress Size

 Joint work with Daniel Halpern and Tao Lin